roozegaar/roozegaar.github.io/README.md

 <summary>🇬🇧 English</summary>

 ## Overview
-This collection contains multiple practical and high-quality applications developed by **Mehdi Dimyadi**.
+This collection contains multiple practical and high-quality projects developed by **Mehdi Dimyadi**.
-All apps are built with a focus on **excellent user experience, security, synchronization, and customizable UI**.
+All projects are built with a focus on **excellent user experience, security, synchronization, and customizable UI**.

 ## Features
 - High security and full data protection
 - Easy synchronization across devices
-- Themes & templates for customizing app appearance
+- Themes & templates for customizing project appearance
 - Optimized performance and speed
 - Extensive customizability